i4BSolutions/nexus/README.md

 );
 ```

+## How to run new migration in local
+- Run "npx supabase db push"

 ## How to push new migration file to remote database
 - Run "npx supabase db push --db-url db_url"